howdyband/makerteens/money.md

 Cost of Human Resources remain the same as 2017-18 Cost of materials is $0 based on sale of the 2017 - 18 tiny house.

+**Employee Salary**

-*Salary is based on the Gresham-Barlow School District salary table for education and years of experience.
-Teacher delivers 10 unique classes per week with no prep period.
-Teacher donates up to $8,648 in merit pay for students.
+$78k is based on the Gresham-Barlow School District salary table for education and years of experience.
+(Teacher delivers 10 unique classes per week with no prep period.)
+From salary, teacher donates up to $8,648 in merit pay for students.
+Teacher also donates up to $20,000 in stipend for skilled intern(s).
+E.g., 190 contact days x 8hrs day x $10.00 per hour = $15,200.
+Thus, the teacher salary (not counting PERS) may be as low as $49,352.

 **Merit Pay**